audreyburk/comicka/README.md

 #### Bonus Phase 1: Oh my god I'm so burnt out!
 ###### W9D6 (1 day)
+- [ ] shortname only available for New Comic, not Edit
 - [ ] Readerships model
   - [ ] Including bookmarking
 - [ ] Follow button on index tiles and on ReadComic header